USA / USD

 Improvement

-In clause 10, the standard requires companies to determine and identify opportunities for improvement.
+Clause 10 of ISO 9001:2015 requires companies to determine and identify opportunities for improvement.
 The corrective action process is one of the key sections in the standard designed to achieve improvement.

 More on the requirements of ISO 9001:2015, clause 10